 Tilly is a Chartered Environmentalist (CEnv) and full member of the Institution of Environmental Sciences (IES), has an MA in Sustainable Development Advocacy and a degree in Law.
 Previously, Tilly coordinated the Food Co-op project at Sustain, the alliance for better food and farming, and spent over ten years working on local and international youth sustainability initiatives.
 Spare time passions include family travels without flying, music festivals and crickets (the chirping kind rather than the sport).

-Tori graduated from UWE with a Geography and Environmental Management degree and then completed a MA in Sustainable Development Advocacy with the University of Worcester, specialising in Education for Sustainable Development (ESD).
+Tori graduated from UWE with a degree in Geography and Environmental Management and then completed a MA in Sustainable Development Advocacy with the University of Worcester, specialising in Education for Sustainable Development (ESD).
 Following this, Tori has worked within Students' Unions engaging students with sustainability campaigns and projects.
 Tori also has experience specialising in environmental engagement & behaviour change across both the third and public sector.

 In her spare time, Tori enjoys exploring the countryside with friends and family or on rainy day can be found inside playing lots of board games!
 Tori also loves being creative, spending time learning new creative skills and is part of her local crafting network.